One Day We'll Talk About Today: Production

 On February 11, 2019, Visinema announced that he would convert the novel Nanti Kita Cerita tentang Hari Ini into a film of the same name.
 Angga Dwimas Sasongko was announced to be the director of this film.
 Jenny Jusuf which involved in writing this screenplay is a figure behind a number of films that are quite successful such as Filosofi Kopi and Critical Eleven.
 IDN Media, Blibli.com, and XRM Media were involved in the production of this film as executive producers.
 Cast of the film was announced on August 7, 2019.

 Release and reception

 On July 14, 2019, the film is planned to be aired in January 2020.
-In November, the exact date of the screening of the film was announced on January 9, 2020, which was then advanced to January 2, 2020 a few weeks later.
+In November, the exact date of the screening of the film was announced on January 9, 2020, which was then advanced to January 2, 2020, a few weeks later.

-Arnidhya Nur Zhafira from "Antara" praised the very strong characterization of all the main actors, causing closeness to the audience.
+Arnidhya Nur Zhafira of "Antara" praised the very strong characterization of all the main actors, causing closeness to the audience.
 Rieska Utami who wrote for "Cultura" praised the director, screenwriter, actor and actress for performing a role so well that the verses of poetry in the novel can be conveyed flexibly.

+One Day We'll Talk About Today made its linear television premiere on Trans7 on December 25, 2020.